How can Tibetan Medicine nourish your soul?

 Tibetan Cranial is a body therapy that can balance the cranial plates and encourage flowing fluids throughout the body.

 Thousands of years of clinical empirical evidence supports Tibetan Medicine’s efficacy however more rigorous research and large-scale scientific studies are essential for it to be accepted as a mainstream medical science.
 Small scale studies have validated the benefits of many specialty Tibetan herbs.
 In an overview of 40 studies on Tibetan Medicine, 34 had positive outcomes.

 Conditions conclusively improved in these studies included arteriosclerosis, arthritis, bipolar disorder, chronic constipation, chronic dental pulpitis, hepatitis B, insomnia, migraines, multiple sclerosis, respiratory tract infections, and Type 2 diabetes.

-Tibetan Medicine can assist in relieving symptoms related to:
+Tibetan Medicine may assist in relieving symptoms related to:

 A Tibetan Medicine practitioner is qualified not only through their advanced studies but by their qualities outlined in Tibet’s medical texts.
 According to the second Tantra a physician should be analytical, compassionate, ethical, patient, focused and wise.
 During an initial consultation the holistic practitioner aims to understand the client’s condition and underlying causes.

 This is achieved through questioning, observing and examining.
 A Tibetan Medicine expert often checks the eyes, pulse, tongue and urine.
 Detailed questions regarding one’s mental state, bodily functions, daily habits, diet, and environment are standard procedure.

 After assessing the client’s constitution and current imbalances a therapeutic program is outlined.
 This integrates the most effective therapies to eliminate root causes and instil enduring relief without negative side effects.